Make sure you’ve set the Target setting in the Publish Settings dialog box to AIR for Android.

 The Deployment tab of the AIR for Android Application and Installer Settings dialog box lets you specify the following settings.

 The digital certificate for the application.
 You can browse to a certificate or create a new one.
-For information about creating a digital certificate, see Signing your application.
 Note certificates for Android applications must have a validity period set to at least 25 years.

 Specifies which type of package to create.